- What does renters insurance cover in a storage unit?

 What does renters insurance cover in a storage unit?

 The average renters insurance policy will cover your stored personal property for up to 10% of your policy’s total value.
-For example, if your total policy is worth $50,000, you would have coverage of $5,000 for items off-premises, such as in a storage unit.
+For example, if your total policy is $50,000, you would have $5,000 in coverage for items off-premises, such as in a storage unit.
+Some policies specify a specific dollar amount of coverage for items in off-premises storage, which may be as low as $1,000.
+Personal property including clothing, furniture and decor are all covered.

 Some exclusions vary from company to company and are often addressed in a rider within your policy.
 It’s not unusual to see some popular types of valuables and other items subject to different coverage limits.